Edit

 New evidence on retinal function

-Science A new study from the Asari group at EMBL Rome shows a different retinal function in awake mice compared to isolated retinal samples.
+Science & Technology A new study from the Asari group at EMBL Rome shows a different retinal function in awake mice compared to isolated retinal samples.
 These new insights could help to develop prosthetic devices that can act as a retina in the future.

 2023